-Surgical services must be received in a Hospital on an inpatient basis.

-- Facility charges.

-- Medical supplies and other non-Physician services.
+- Surgical services must be received in a Hospital on an inpatient basis. - Coverage for: - Facility charges. - Medical supplies and other non-Physician services.

-- Surgery.

-- Professional fees.
+- Surgery. - Professional fees.

-Bariatric surgery more than once per lifetime unless done to correct or reverse complications from a previous bariatric surgery or for another condition determined to be Medically Necessary by the Plan.
+- The Plan does not cover: - Bariatric surgery more than once per lifetime unless done to correct or reverse complications from a previous bariatric surgery or for another condition determined to be Medically Necessary by the Plan.